Spoilers for Horizon: Zero Dawn (game).

 Of course, Ted, being who he is and representing what he does, ruins it all by deleting (or, at least, making unreadable) the store of human knowledge and murdering all remaining scientists at Zero Dawn HQ, in what is both conceptually and in execution a stunning narrative realization of hubris and selfishness.

 Whilst Faro is represented as absolutely the worst, both Sobeck and Aloy are treated as nigh-infallible, and certainly too good for this sinful world.
 In what the writers probably thought was some subtle Messianic symbolism, Sobeck not only sacrifices herself for the world (and then to save the lives of her co-workers), but is remembered in Christological and Mariological terms by the people she leaves behind.
 Then, of course, she dies and returns from the dead when the door of the cave (ELEUTHIA-9) rolls back and a servitor-angel allows her to be discovered by a holy woman.
 If Sobeck’s co-workers had not harped on about it so much, it probably would have worked, but the result is perilously Kojima-esque.

-In such a context, it is no wonder that Aloy can also be insufferable at times: she continually proves herself in the eyes of her peers, despite the social stigma under which she labours, but seems remarkably well adjusted nevertheless, easily taking to using strange technology and rejecting the cultural beliefs of pretty much everyone around her, asking classic gotcha! questions beloved by a certain kind of atheist, and receiving precisely the sort of mealy-mouthed response they no doubt expect.
+In such a context, it is no wonder that Aloy can also be insufferable at times: she continually proves herself in the eyes of her peers, despite the social stigma under which she labours, but seems remarkably well adjusted nevertheless, easily taking to using strange technology and rejecting the cultural beliefs of pretty much everyone around her, asking classic gotcha! questions beloved by a certain kind of atheist, and receiving precisely the sort of mealy-mouthed response said atheists no doubt expect.
 If she had not been raised by an overtly spiritual man, this could easily be seen as a natural rejection of a belief system which has only ever dogmatically denied her a place in society, but Rost clearly taught her his beliefs, and the beliefs of the matriarchs and priests clearly mirror real-world religions, so it rather strains my sense of credulity.* About the only time that this is handled well is when she goes, without warning, from being reviled to being worshipped, and her distress and inner turmoil over the circumstances are handled very well.